 When Recalibration is a Good Choice

 - The student did not treat the calibration process seriously.
 Most commonly, students who do this mark that they know all words to get to a high level.
 They may believe that doing so will get them out of work, or they may believe that they already know everything.
 Because they also mark that they know pseudo-English words, they are placed on level 1.
 Likewise, a student may mark that they don't know anything, hoping for an easier experience.
 A quick glance at the student's calibration responses will tell you if they fall into this category.

 - The student is on the wrong word list.
 Sometimes ESL students or students with learning disabilities are accidentally placed on word lists too advanced for them.
-Vice-versa may happen with gifted middle school students who should calibrate across our high school word list.
-In these cases, moving these students up or down may be necessary.
+This could also happen with gifted middle school students who should calibrate across our high school word list.
+In these cases, moving the student up or down may be necessary.

 When Recalibration is an Illogical Choice

 - The student has been training for a while.
-Recalibration terminates an account, destroying all assessment data, training, and data our engine has collected on the student to help further personalize their learning experience.
-Membean functions best when this data is kept in tact for the entirety of a student's time with the program.
+Recalibration terminates an account, destroying all assessment data, training, and information our engine has collected on the student to help further personalize their learning experience.
+Membean functions best when this data is kept intact for the entirety of a student's time with the program.
 There is no getting this data back.
 You'll need to confirm that you're okay with losing everything before support allows a student to recalibrate.

 - A parent wants their child at a particular level.
 The student is placed at the appropriate level when they calibrate.
 Regular training will help the student learn and retain new vocabulary.
 Manually leveling up a student destroys all account data and is detrimental to the learning experience.

 - The student is unhappy with their level placement.
 Grade levels and vocabulary knowledge are weakly correlated.
 Levels absolutely do not reflect student intelligence.
 Calibration is merely an indication of where to start a student so they are appropriately challenged.
 If they feel they need more of a challenge, encourage them to utilize the IKT Button for words they know.
 If they feel Membean is too challenging, have them spend more time reviewing the word pages.
 Here are some additional ideas for when a student thinks Membean is too easy or too hard.